SkillsFundingAgency/das-apprentice-feedback-api/README.md

 #### Integration Tests

-There is one integration test project, `SFA.DAS.ApprenticeFeedback.Api.IntegrationTests` and it tests the APIs.
+There is one integration test project, `SFA.DAS.ApprenticeFeedback.Api.IntegrationTests`, and it tests the APIs.